jackokring/www/README.md

 # Check Source

 The script `check-src.sh` checks the sources for errors where possible.
 TypeScript to JavaScript is such a node hog so no not here. **There is a task for this**.
 This is where any checks before launch are performed.
 For example it makes all `.sh` scripts executable.
-All site JavaScript is in `static/js/main.js`.
+All site specific JavaScript is in `static/js/main.js`.

 # Cron Monthly